 Heath Bar Cookies are a chocolate lover’s dream!
-Borrowing from the concept of “Better Than Anything” cakes, we’re creating the ultimate “Better Than Anything” cookies — gooey, caramel-loaded chocolate cookies are piled high with whipped cream frosting and garnished with crushed toffee bits.
+Inspired by “Better Than Anything” cakes, these gooey, caramel-filled cookies are topped with whipped cream frosting and toffee bits.

 Image of the heath bar cookies stacked on top of each other